About the Professional Doctorate (DAcOM)

 In the concentration track, students develop a self-study curriculum in an area not currently available at AOMA, including learning objectives, methods, and means of final assessment.
 After faculty approval of the plan, the student may proceed.
 A formal presentation and a manuscript written for peer-review publication submission will be required and included in their portfolio.

-A key to the number of didactic, practical and clinical hours, and quarter credits contained within each course is listed below each course number.
+In the programs catalog, a key to the number of didactic, practical and clinical hours, and quarter credits contained within each course is listed below each course number.
 The keys can be read in the following manner:

 Didactic hours/practical hours/clinical hours/quarter credits.

 The terms in which a course is typically offered are listed in each course description.
 It is important to note that course offerings may vary from term to term and may not necessarily adhere to the schedules listed below.
 Students are encouraged to meet with an academic advisor each term, prior to registration.
+Some doctoral courses are only offered every-other year.

 MAcOM students and graduates of master of acupuncture and Oriental medicine programs applying for the DAcOM program must have official undergraduate transcripts detailing credit for biology, chemistry, and psychology.
 These three courses may be completed at AOMA while doing degree coursework, provided the course prerequisite and co-requisite structure is adhered to.
 Alternatively, equivalent courses may be taken for credit at regionally accredited or ACAOM-accredited institutions and proof provided on official transcripts.
 The following courses at AOMA fulfill this requirement: WS0104 Medical Biology, WS0105 Medical Biochemistry, and PT0101 Psychology and Clinical Communications.